Soros-founded school says forced out of Hungary on 'dark day for Europe'

 CEU’s legal status has been in limbo for more than a year since changes to a higher education law that meant a foreign-registered university could no longer operate in Hungary unless it also provided courses in its home country.

-Orban’s critics say the legal changes deliberately targeted CEU, which is regularly ranked as the top university in Hungary and offers U.S. degrees.
+Orban’s critics say the legal changes deliberately targeted CEU, which is regularly ranked as the top university in Hungary.
 Orban accuses Soros of encouraging mass immigration into Europe, a charge the philanthropist denies.

 The European Commission has taken Hungary to court over the higher education law and has clashed with Orban over other issues related to the rule of law and democratic standards.